-Earlier this year a bid was signed off to renovate the physio rehab facilities within the hospital in order to become a centre of excellence for lower limb rehabilitation.
+In 2017 a bid was signed off to renovate the physio rehab facilities within the hospital in order to become a centre of excellence for lower limb rehabilitation.

 New gymnasium equipment was purchased, which give a much more professional look to the gym.
 Before this was brought in, the gym was looking dated and the use of the equipment was limited.
 With the new equipment it makes the feel of the facilities much more professional, it means the gym as a whole is reliable and can be tailored to each individual patient need.

 The new state of the art Gait/biomechanical analysis equipment, provides a detailed assessment of how our patients perform daily tasks, i.e. walking or running has been really successful so far.
 Before this arrived, assessments were completed by our therapy staff , meaning they would simply watch and assess.
 This of course can be done and can be effective, however can mean there is room for error.
 This has been in place for around 8 months now, and we’ve had lots of positive feedback on the thorough assessment.
 As this has been in place for such a short period of time we have not yet seen a progression in outcomes.
 We are however hoping this means less re-referrals into the system as an accurate assessment took place in rehabilitation.